Do you want to display your most popular posts by day, week, month, or even all-time in WordPress?

 Similarly, MonsterInsights also lets you automatically display popular posts based on social shares using the ‘SharedCount’ option.

-First, you’ll need to select the ‘Curated’ option under the ‘Sort By’ section.
+First, you will need to select the ‘Curated’ option under the ‘Sort By’ section.

 To ensure that your data is being fetched from Google Analytics, click the ‘Test Automated Posts’ button under ‘Automated + Curated.’